kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 ```

-* Invoke player actions (sendNotification), which tell the Player to do something, such as play or pause:
+* Invoke player actions (sendNotification): Enables you to tell the Player to do something, such as play or pause:

 ```objective_c